COSAC: Counterfactual Credit Assignment in Sequential Cooperative Teams: Introduction

 \section{Introduction}

-Cooperative multi-agent systems arise in settings ranging from classical multi-agent reinforcement learning~\citep{10.5555/1534862, zhang2021marl} to modern pipelines composed of large language models and tool-using agents~\citep{liu2025magrpo,atgrpo2025,chen2026c3}.
-A common challenge in these systems is credit assignment: a team of agents receives only one team-level reward, and attributing this shared signal to individual agents is under-determined.
-Classical approaches handle this through centralized critics, whose input space grows exponentially in the team size~\citep{foerster2018coma}; through factored value functions, which introduce modeling constraints~\citep{sunehag2018vdn,rashid2018qmix,wang2021dop,peng2021facmac}; or through cumulative importance-sampling corrections, whose variance grows exponentially in the number of agents already updated~\citep{kuba2022happo}.
-The sequential cooperative setting, in which agents act in a fixed order and are updated one at a time within a batch, brings a further difficulty: updating an upstream agent shifts the distribution over downstream agents' behavior, so rollouts collected under the pre-update policy are off-policy for subsequent updates within the same batch.
+Cooperative multi-agent systems arise in settings ranging from classical multi-agent reinforcement learning~\citep{10.5555/1534862, zhang2021marl} to modern pipelines composed of large language models and tool-using agents~\citep{li2024survey,han2024llm}.
+We focus on a regime common to both: agents act in a fixed order, share a single team-level reward signal, and are updated one at a time within a training batch.
+Two difficulties compound here.
+First, the single team reward must be attributed to multiple agents, an under-determined credit-assignment problem.
+Second, updating an upstream agent shifts the distribution over downstream agents' behavior, so rollouts collected under the pre-update policy are off-policy for subsequent updates within the same batch.

-\paragraph{Contributions.} \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item \textbf{Sequential Aristocrat Utility (Theorem~\ref{thm:seqau}).} We extend the opacity-learnability framework of~\citet{wolpert2002au} from simultaneous to sequential cooperative teams, and identify the unique prefix-dependent baseline that maximizes per-agent learnability; subtracting it from the team reward gives the \emph{Sequential Aristocrat Utility} (SeqAU).
-This characterization and the upstream-cancellation identity (Appendix~\ref{app:upstream_cancellation}) it implies are estimator-independent and apply to any sequential cooperative team.
+Classical credit-assignment tools each leave something on the table in this regime.
+Centralized critics~\citep{foerster2018coma} and factored value functions~\citep{sunehag2018vdn,rashid2018qmix,wang2021dop,peng2021facmac} both target simultaneous execution: the former must represent a function over a joint-action space whose size grows exponentially with the number of agents; the latter imposes structural assumptions on the joint $Q$-function.
+Cumulative importance-sampling corrections~\citep{kuba2022happo} address the sequential update directly, at the price of variance that grows exponentially in the number of agents already updated.

-\item \textbf{CAPO algorithm.} We instantiate SeqAU as \emph{CAPO} (Counterfactual Advantage Policy Optimization), a critic-free policy-gradient algorithm with three ingredients: an additive reward decomposition~\citep{guestrin2002coordinated} fit by a least-squares ridge estimator, an upstream-cancellation identity that reduces the direct per-agent effect to a single-agent marginal, and fictitious sampling for the indirect effect (drawing counterfactual continuations from the current joint policy).
+\textbf{Our contributions.} \begin{enumerate}[leftmargin=*, itemsep=2pt, topsep=2pt, parsep=0pt] \item \textbf{Sequential Aristocrat Utility (SeqAU).} We extend the opacity-learnability framework of~\citet{wolpert2001optimal} from simultaneous to sequential cooperative teams (Theorem~\ref{thm:seqau}, Section~\ref{sec:seqau}), identifying the unique prefix-conditional baseline that maximizes per-agent learnability; subtracting this baseline from the team reward yields the \emph{Sequential Aristocrat Utility} (SeqAU).
+The characterization holds uniquely within the class of prefix-conditional baselines, and requires no structural assumption on the team reward; an upstream-cancellation identity it implies is derived in Appendix~\ref{app:upstream_cancellation}.